-- In line with the DBSA's Procurement Policy, SCM must ensure that shortlisted prospective suppliers and/or service providers are screened accordingly. - When PEPs are identified in the procurement process, SCM is required to forward the details of PEP's to CU in order to conduct an EDD. - Once an EDD has been conducted, CU will advise SCM of the information that was discovered (if any) concerning the PEP. - Approval process for suppliers and/or service providers SCMC, after consideration of all relevant information in respect of a PEP, will approve or decline such a supplier and/or service provider - CU will update the PEP Register accordingly.
+- In line with the DBSA's Procurement Policy, SCM must ensure that shortlisted prospective suppliers and/or service providers are screened accordingly. - When PEPs are identified in the procurement process, SCM is required to forward the details of PEP's to CU in order to conduct an EDD. - Once an EDD has been conducted, CU will advise SCM of the information that was discovered (if any) concerning the PEP. - Approval process for suppliers and/or service providers SCMC, after consideration of all relevant information in respect of a PEP, will approve or decline such a supplier and/or service provider.